spookyahell/youtube-dl/README.md

 FWIW, this is neither instruction nor endorsement of any kind to download the linked videos.<br/>
 Consider it a good reference for what to listen to on YouTube.<br/>
-Specifically,  I personally recommend to eather stream directly through the youtube.com website or to download the video with the official app (whenever possible).<br/>
+Specifically,  I personally recommend to eather stream directly through the youtube.com website or to download the video with the official app (whenever possible). [requires a subscription to YouTube Premium]<br/>

 ## Music recommendations for listening (YouTube hyperlinks)
 _Recommendations first added: August 3rd, 2021_